paalamugan/next12-fullstack-boilerplate-template/README.md

       <p>
         This example adds a property <code>getLayout</code> to your page, allowing you to return a React component for the layout.
 This allows you to define the layout on a per-page basis.
-Since we&apos;re returning a function, we can have complex nested layouts if desired.
+Since we're returning a function, we can have complex nested layouts if desired.
       </p>
       <p>